Reconstruction and interpolation of manifolds I: The geometric Whitney problem: Manifold reconstructions based on Theorems and

 First we outline the algorithm based on Theorem \ref{t:surface}.

-\underline{Algorithm SurfaceInterpolation:} Assume that we are given the dimension $n$, the scale parameter $r$, and a finite set points $X\subset E=\R^N$.
+\underline{Algorithm SubmanifoldInterpolation:} Assume that we are given the dimension $n$, the scale parameter $r$, and a finite set points $X\subset E=\R^m$.
 We suppose that $X$ is $\de r$-close to $n$-flats at scale $r$ where $\de$ is sufficiently small.
-Our aim is to construct a surface $M\subset E$ that approximates the points of $X$.
+Our aim is to construct a {submanifold} $M\subset {\R^m}$ that approximates $X$.
 We implement the following steps: \begin{enumerate} \item We rescale $X$ by the factor $1/r$.
 After this scaling, the problem is reduced to the case when $r=1$.